On Helly numbers of exponential lattices: Introduction

 The theory of Helly numbers of general sets is developing quickly and there are many result of this kind~\cite{amDeSo17,holWeg17}.
 For example, De Loera, La Haye, Oliveros, and Rold\'{a}n-Pensado~\cite{deHayeOliRol17} and De Loera, La Haye, Rolnick, and Sober\'{o}n~\cite{deHaRoSo17} studied the Helly numbers of differences of lattices and Garber~\cite{gar17} considered Hely numbers of crystals or cut-and-project sets.

 The Helly number of a set $S$ is closely related to the maximum size of a set that is empty in $S$.
 A subset $X \subseteq S$ is \emph{intersect-empty} if $\left(\bigcap_{x \in X}{\rm conv}(X \setminus \{x\}) \right) \cap S = \emptyset$.
 A convex polytope $P$ with vertices in $S$ is \emph{empty in $S$} if $P$ does not contain any points of $S$ other than its vertices.
+In particular, an empty polytope does not contain points of $S$ in the interior of its edges.
 For a discrete set $S$, we use $h(S)$ to denote the maximum number of vertices of an empty polytope in $S$.
 If there are empty polytopes in $S$ with arbitrarily large number of vertices, then we write $h(S)=\infty$.

-The following result by Hoffman~\cite{hoffman79} (which was essentially already proved by Doignon~\cite{doignon73}) shows the close connection between intersect-empty sets and empty polygons in $S$ and the $S$-Helly numbers.
+The following result by Hoffman~\cite{hoffman79} (which was essentially already proved by Doignon~\cite{doignon73}) shows the close connection between intersect-empty sets and empty polygons in $S$ and the Helly numbers of $S$; see also~\cite{agmpsw17}.

 \begin{proposition}[\cite{hoffman79}] If $S \subseteq \mathbb{R}^d$, then $H(S)$ is equal to the maximum cardinality of an intersect-empty set in $S$.
 If $S$ is discrete, then $H(S)=h(S)$. \end{proposition}